devhawala/dodo/readme.md

 	responder for Clearinghouse BfS and Authentication BfS requests
     - Clearinghouse (CHS)
 	(Courier program 2, versions 2 and 3)
-	currently a small procedure subset is implemented, mainly to allow users to login to XDE (disk from the Dawn emulator)
+	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and GlobalView, to navigate the network directory in GlobalView as well to query clearinghouse entries with `Maintain.bcd` in XDE; however changes to the	database are rejected
     - Authentication (Auth)
 	(Courier program 14, version 2)
-	currently a small procedure subset is implemented, mainly to allow users to login to XDE
+	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and GVWin; however changes to the database are rejected

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.